Ultimate Guide to Things to do in Stratford Ontario

 How to Get to Stratford

-Whether you’re looking for a great day trip from Toronto or Niagara Falls, Stratford makes for the perfect destination!
-Stratford is only two hours west of Toronto and 2 hours from Niagara Falls.
 If you’re flying in the closet airport to Stratford is the Waterloo regional airport.
-Other popular airports to fly into include Hamilton International Airport, Toronto Pearson Intl.
-Airport and the Toronto Island Airport.
+Other popular airports to fly into include Hamilton International Airport, Toronto Pearson International Airport and the Toronto Island Airport.

 Discounts on Stratford Festival